Phone: (202) 296-5505 Email: info@winvale.com

 Transactional Data Reporting vs. Commercial Sales Practices

-One of the major distinctions for contractors who use TDR is that they are not required to disclose their Commercial Sales Practices.
+One of the major distinctions for contractors who are new to the TDR program is that once contractors opt in to TDR, they are no longer required to disclose their Commercial Sales Practices.
 Commercial Sales Practices are used to determine which of your customers or customer class is offered the lowest price.
-So, contractors are required to report their Most Favored Customer (MFC) along with other discounting and sales practices.
-With TDR, you do not have to go through all those hoops, however, you are required to report your sales monthly instead of quarterly, and have to file a more robust report.
+So, contractors under CSP are required to report their Most Favored Customer (MFC) along with other discounting and sales practices such as following the Price Reductions Clause.
+Once you move to the TDR program as a contractor, you do not have to go through all those commercial sales disclosure hoops.

 1. Contractor or Blanket Purchase Agreement (BPA) Number